This Powerful Open Letter About Harvey Weinstein & The NYPD Proves Time's Up Is Already Working

 "We are concerned that what appears to be the negative relationship between the sex crimes unit of the Manhattan District Attorney’s Office and the Special Victims Unit of the NYPD makes it even less likely that victims who have been assaulted by rich or powerful men will be willing to come forward and that their assailants will be prosecuted and convicted," the letter read.

 The letter concluded with a call to action for Cuomo, and all other elected officials, to protect their constituents by taking sexual assault cases seriously.
-The Time's Up movement is holding our elected officials accountable for their inaction and is demanding that the organisations and institutions set up to protect survivors fulfil their duties and eliminate anyone corrupting the system.
+The Time's Up movement is holding our elected officials accountable for their inaction and is demanding that the organizations and institutions set up to protect survivors fulfill their duties and eliminate anyone corrupting the system.

-This is a significant move for the initiative, which has been criticised in the past for being all show and no action.
-It appears the actresses behind Time's Up are making good on their promise to fight for every woman by calling out injustice and corruption on both the national and local levels.

 Advertisement

-Note: Update: Harvey's Weinstein's attorney Ben Brafman issued the below statement to Refinery29 after publishing.
-Update: Governor Andrew Cuomo has now responded to the NY Mag story.